celestiaorg/docs/developers/blobstream-contracts.md

 The single interface method `verifyAttestation` verifies a Merkle inclusion proof that a `DataRootTuple` is included under a specific batch (indexed by batch nonce).
-In other words, analogously it verifies that a specific block header is included in the canonical Celestia chain.
+In other words, analogously it verifies that a specific block header is included in the Celestia chain.

 ## Querying the proof